Axway/open-banking-docs/content/en/docs/Release-Notes/_index.md

 ## Release v3.1.0
 Release notes for Amplify Open Banking v3.1.0.
 In this update, we have added support for Financial Data Exchange (FDX) APIs.
 These new APIs will allow customers in North America to deploy the Amplify Open Banking solution.

-We have also updated underlying API Gateway solution to the latest version.
+Axway API Gateway is upgraded to the  "Nov 2022 release(7.7-20221130)"  in the FDX deployment.

 In addition, we have made a significant update and restructuring of our documentation to reflect these changes.